practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 The seventh column is the filename.

+To see what groups your username is a member of, use the `groups` command.
+If you are in the same group as a file, then the file's group permissions are granted to you.
+{:.alert .alert-info}

+**Permissions are additive.** Everyone is granted *others* permissions.
+All members of a file's group are granted *group* permissions.
+The owning user is granted *user* permissions.
+If you have some permissions from each category, they all will apply to you.
+{:.alert .alert-info}

 ### Changing File Permissions

 We can modify the permissions of a file with the command `chmod` (short for 'change mode